Skip to main content

 About the path

-A short track to an old mine shaft from the gold and silver mining days.
-A great little adventure for the whole family, with beautiful bush littered with great boulders, a gorgeous rocky forest stream and information about the mining history of the Okupu and Te Ahumata area.
+This will be a great little adventure for the whole family, with beautiful bush littered with great boulders, a gorgeous rocky forest stream and information about the mining history of the Okupu and Te Ahumata area.

 A great short walk on a hot summer’s day.